shrikantkarki/model_testing_operations/README.md

 Hi,I have developed a rails web application called 'model_testing'.

-Following are some special features of my application.

-  ->My application runs through two tables in a database which are articles and users.
-  ->Article table contains three attributes which are title,discription and user_id.
-  ->User table contains two attributes which are username and emaild.
-  ->There is an one to many association between the User and the Article,which means one user can write many articles but one article belongs to only one user.
-  ->There are user interfaces for creating articles and users.
-  ->There are some constarints imposed on the schema of the two  tables.
+My app model_testing has the following Constraints defined

-      1) Constarints on the artices table.
+      1) Constarints on the Artice table.
           * The title should not be less than two characters.
           * The description should not be less that five characters.
           * The user_id should always be present.

-      2) Constraints on the user table.
+      2) Constraints on the User table.
           * The username should be unique regardless of the cases.
           * The email should be according to the following regular expression.'/\A[\w+\-.]+@[a-z\d\-.]+\.[a-z]+\z/i'.
   ->I pushed my application to github and heroku.